 Less than 100 km down the road, a yellow warning light flashed on the dash.
 I pulled over.
 The owner’s manual indicated there was a malfunction in something called the DEF.
 The problem required immediate attention.
 After 20 ignition starts, the vehicle would be rendered inoperable.
 I stopped at an Auto Zone and explained my problem to the man behind the counter.

-Troy Media Travel writer Gerry Feehan, QC, is a retired lawyer, avid traveller and photographer.
-He and his wife Florence live in Red Deer, Alta.
+Travel writer Gerry Feehan, QC, is a retired lawyer, avid traveller and photographer, based in Alberta, Canada.

 Trusted editorial content provider to media outlets across Canada

 FREE MembershipDownload all of our FREE content and pay only for the BASIC and PREMIUM membership content you want.BASIC Membership$69.95/moDownload ALL of our content EXCEPT our PREMIUM content.
 Charge billed to your Paypal or credit card monthlyPREMIUM Membership$119.95/moDownload ALL of our content .
 Charge billed to your Paypal or credit card monthly